 The planes were magnificent, just as she knew they would be.
 She marveled at how they towered above her and threw long shadows across the sunny parking lot.
 She grinned when the big B-17 revved up its four engines and took off with a handful of lucky passengers.
 The thrill of that plane rumble vibrated to her fingertips.
 Click click click went her camera as she reveled in the thrill of being so close to something from her favorite historical era.

 As the young woman lost herself in the history and the shutter of her camera, a group of middle-aged men and a lady stood nearby.
 The young woman noticed they had been watching her and whispering, but she didn’t much care.
 Frankly, she was used to being the “baby” of the room when it came to World War II history, and being one of few women around wasn’t new either.
-Besides, she was so involved in her pictures, this one ray of happiness she’d had in some time, that she barely noticed when the group approached her.
+Besides, the planes and pictures, her one ray of happiness she’d had in some time, consumed her.
+So she barely noticed when the group approached her.

 “You’re a bit young for this kind of scene, aren’t you?”

 The young woman turned and saw the entire group of people had come up behind her.
 “Nah.
 I’m just enjoying the planes.
 And I’ve been a big World War II enthusiast all my life.”
-She was prepared to drop it at that, but her answer must have interested them.
+She wanted to drop it at that, but her answer must have interested them.

 “Oh?
 Your whole life you say?”